eugelogic/notes-collection-test/EugeOnHUGO.md

 - `$ hugo new site [name of the site]` create new website.
 - `$ hugo server` "compile" the site and starts the server .
 If you stop the server in your command line (<kbd>CTRL</kbd>+<kbd>C</kbd>), you won't be able to see the website in your browser anymore :wink:
 - `$ hugo server -D`, same as the `hugo server` but it also makes sure it renders the draft pages
+- `$ hugo server --ignoreCache` to run hugo with no cache
 - ...

 ---